 Key parameters for choosing a dual-port SRAM include:

-- I/O voltage: the voltage used for the data input and output, for some devices this is seperate from the core devices.
+- I/O voltage: The voltage used for the data input and output, for some devices this is separate from the core devices.